-Output Туре Description led When the button state is on , a value of 1.0 will be sent to that output - regardless of the values in onvalue and offvalue .
+Output Туре Description led W. When the button state is on , a value of 1.0 will be sent to that output - regardless of the values in onvalue and offvalue .
 If the number of states is 3 or 4 the output get's intermediate values so the attached LED will be dimmed into different brightness levels.
-Usually you wire that output to a LED register, e.g. to L1.1 , L1.2 and so on. output ~\^\ ' This output will output the current button states.
+Usually you wire that output to a LED register, e.g. to L1.1 , L1.2 and so on. output This output will output the current button states.
 This is usually 0 for off and 1 for on.
 If states is 3 or 4, the values 2 or 3 are output for the additional states.
-You can modify all four values with the inputs of fvalue/value1, onvalue/value2, value3 and value4.
-Note: if you haven't changed any of these inputs and states is unchanged or 1 or 2, the led output will output the same values. inverted ~ The same as output , but sends onvalue when the button is off and offvalue when the button is on.
+You can modify all four values with the inputs offvalue/value1, onvalue/value2, value3 and value4.
+Note: if you haven't changed any of these inputs and states is unchanged or 1 or 2, the led output will output the same values. inverted \sim The same as output , but sends onvalue when the button is off and offvalue when the button is on.
 If states is 3 or 4, the order of the four output values will be mirrored (probably a feature that is rarely of any use). negated Similar to inverted , but always sends 1 when the button is off and 0 when the button is on - independent of the values of onvalue and offvalue .
-When states is 3 or 4, this output will be 1 if the button is off and 0 in the other three states. longpress [: Emits a trigger, when any button is pressed for at least 1.5 seconds.
-If this outputs is used, the effect of a short button press is delayed until the button is released .
-This will avoid double actions for long presses.
+When states is 3 or 4, this output will be 1 if the button is off and 0 in the other three states. longpress Goes from 0 to 1 , when the button is pressed and hold for at least 1.5 seconds.
+If this output is used, the effect of toggling the button's state is delayed until the button is released .
+When it's released after 1.5 secs, no toggling happens.
+This will avoid double actions for long presses. shortpress [ Emits a trigger, when the button is pressed, regardless of the settings of states .
+If at the same time longpress is used (which is the whole point in this output), the trigger is delayed until the button is released and only sent, if it was not a long press.